eLBati/web/web_responsive/readme/DESCRIPTION.rst

-This module provides a mobile compliant interface for Odoo Community web.

-Features:
+This module adds responsiveness to web backend.

+Features for all devices:

-* New navigation with an App drawer
+* New navigation with an app drawer
+* Quick menu search from the app drawer

+Features for mobile:

+* App-specific submenus are shown on full screen when toggling them from the "hamburger" menu
+* View type picker dropdown displays confortably
+* Top app bar is always visible
+* Top control panel is hidden when scrolling down

+Features for computers:

 * Keyboard shortcuts for easier navigation
-* Display kanban views for small screens if an action or field One2x
+* Autofocus on search menu box when opening the drawer
-* Set chatter side (Optional per user)
+* Set chatter on the side of the screen, optional per user
-* Quick search
+* Full width form sheets